ImperialCollegeLondon/pyrealm/README.md

 ```

 The first time this is run, `poetry` needs to be configured to add the Test PyPi
-repository and an API token.
+repository and an API token from that site.
+Note that accounts are not shared between
+the Test and main PyPi sites: the API token for `test-pypi` is different from
+`pypi` and you have to log in to each system separately and generate a token on each.

 ```sh
 poetry config repositories.test-pypi https://test.pypi.org/legacy/